iotaledger/iota-wiki/docs/learn/protocols/coordinator.md

 :::info

 In the current Shimmer network, all instances of the Coordinator are run by the IOTA Foundation.
-In the IOTA Mainnet they are run by [Akkodis](https://www.akkodis.com), [ETO GRUPPE](https://www.etogruppe.com/), [Software AG](https://softwareag.com/), [University of Zurich](https://www.uzh.ch/cmsssl/en.html), [Imperial College London](https://www.imperial.ac.uk) and the IOTA Foundation.
+In the IOTA Mainnet they are run by [Akkodis](https://www.akkodis.com), [ETO GRUPPE](https://www.etogruppe.com/), [Software AG](https://softwareag.com/), [Imperial College London](https://www.imperial.ac.uk) and the IOTA Foundation.

 :::